Zibanejad has hat trick as Rangers beat Lightning 4-0

 AP Sports Writer

-“First game of 2022, let’s flip that,” Zibanejad said of his play with Kreider.
-“He has that in his game as well.
-He’s a goal-scorer, but he makes great passes and you have to be ready for them.
-That was the case today.”

-Ryan Strome also scored and Adam Fox had two assists to help New York win for the third time in five games (3-1-1).
-The Rangers beat the Lightning for the second time in three days after a 4-3 shootout victory at Tampa, Florida, on Friday night.
+Ryan Strome also scored, Chris Kreider had three assists and Adam Fox added two to help New York win for the third time in five games (3-1-1).
+The Rangers beat the Lightning for the second time in three days after a 4-2 shootout victory at Tampa, Florida, on Friday night.

-New York was without star forward Artemi Panarin, who was placed in COVID-19 protocols Sunday.
+In this one, New York was without star forward Artemi Panarin, who was placed in COVID-19 protocols before the game.

-“All of our players stepped up,” Rangers coach Gerard Gallant said.
-“It’s very satisfying.
-You play a good team like that over there, they come at you, they have a lot of talent. … Shesty played a great game, power play did its job.
-Everybody was ready to play today and compete.”

 Shesterkin had 18 saves in the first period, 11 in the second and nine in the third for his fourth career shutout.
 He improved to 15-4-2 with a 2.09 goals-against average this season.